 Learning Objectives

-Recommender systems are software applications that provide personalized suggestions of products or services to users based on their preferences, behavior, or needs.
+Recommender systems are software applications that provide personalized suggestions for products or services to users based on their preferences, behavior, or needs.
 They are widely used in various domains, such as e-commerce, entertainment, education, and social media.
 Recommender systems enhance user satisfaction, loyalty, and retention by helping users discover relevant and useful items.

-The Personalization and Recommender Systems course introduces foundational concepts and terminology of recommender systems, such as users, items, ratings, feedback, and evaluation metrics.
-Collaborative Filtering, the most popular and widely used technique for recommender systems, is presented based on exploiting the similarities and preferences of users or items.
-This is followed by Content-Based Filtering, another common technique for recommender systems, which is based on using the features and attributes of items or users to generate recommendations.
+This Personalization and Recommender Systems course provides background and defines foundational concepts and terminology, such as users, items, ratings, feedback, and evaluation metrics.
+The recommender system technique presented, collaborative filtering, is the most popular and widely used.
+It exploits the similarities and preferences of users or items.
+This is followed by another common technique for recommender systems, content-based filtering, which uses the features and attributes of items or users to generate recommendations.
 It covers various methods for feature extraction, representation, weighting, and matching.

-Combining these filters results in Hybrid Recommender Systems to improve the performance and quality of recommender systems.
-Various hybridization methods include switching, weighting, mixing, cascading, feature augmentation, and meta-level.
-Large-Scale Recommender Systems are addressed with the challenges and solutions for building recommender systems that can handle massive amounts of data and users.
-Various techniques for scalability, such as distributed computing, parallelization, sampling, hashing, and approximation are covered.
+Combining these filters in hybrid recommender systems can improve the performance and quality of recommender systems.
+Hybridization approaches include switching, weighting, mixing, cascading, feature augmentation, and meta-level methods.
+Large-scale recommender systems help address the challenges of building recommender systems that can handle massive amounts of data and large numbers of users.
+This course cover various techniques for scalability, such as distributed computing, parallelization, sampling, hashing, and approximation.

-In the end, perspectives are provided as an overview of some emerging and future directions for recommender systems research and practice.
+The final section of this course provides as an overview of some emerging and future directions for recommender systems research and practice.

 Unit 1 – Foundation and Introduction